Go Native with Us!

 The Pollinator Partnership: This nonprofit organization is the largest in the world dedicated exclusively to the protection and promotion of pollinators and their ecosystems.
 Two of our favorite resources on their website include ecoregional planting guides and the Bee Smart® Pollinator Gardener's app.
 These resources help you find the right plants for your area to attract bees, butterflies, hummingbirds, beetles, bats, and other pollinators to the garden, farm, school, and every landscape.

-River City Wild Ones: Wild Ones is a national, volunteer-powered, nonprofit environmental education and advocacy organization.
+Wild Ones River City Chapter: Wild Ones is a national, volunteer-powered, nonprofit environmental education and advocacy organization.
 Grand Rapids' local chapter promotes the benefits of native plants and sustainable landscape practices through monthly educational programs, field trips, and community service projects.
 The group is composed of citizens who possess varying levels of plant and gardening knowledge, from beginner to advanced.
 Visitors and new members are always welcome.